Vincristine: Pharmaceutical bioprospecting

 Vincristine's origins are debated as an example of pharmaceutical bioprospecting in the fields of ethnobotany and ethnomedicine.
 Some consider the Catharanthus roseus plant from which vincristine is derived, and its folk remedies to be endemic to Madagascar, and that Madagascar was denied royalties from vincristine sales.
 However, Catharanthus roseus has a documented history in folk medicine treatments in other locations.
 In 1963, Lilly researchers acknowledged that the plant was used in Brazil to treat hemorrhage, scurvy, toothaches, and chronic wounds; in the British West Indies to treat diabetic ulcers; and in the Philippines and South Africa as an oral hypoglycemic agent – but not as a treatment for cancer.

 Catharanthus roseus has been a cosmopolitan species since before the Industrial Revolution and the plant's use in folk remedies suggested general bioactivity for diabetes treatment, not cancer.
 In the mid-eighteenth century, botanist Judith Sumner recorded the arrival of Catharanthus roseus at London's Chelsea Physic Garden from the Jardin des plantes in Paris.
 It's unclear how the plant first arrived in Paris and the details of its origins in Madagascar beyond reports of its transport from Madagascar by early European explorers.
 Vincristine was initially distributed at cost to increase accessibility, though later switched to a for-profit model to recover the costs of production and development.
 According to Michael Brown, vincristine may not be a tidy example of pharmaceutical bioprospecting, but it demonstrates how pharmaceuticals with a history of use in folk medicine have intellectual property claims which are difficult to untangle.

 Vincristine and confusion with other drugs in administration

 Vincristine has been involved in a number of medical errors.
 Multiple instances of vincristine having been administered improperly, after having been confused with other drugs, have occurred.
 If delivered into the spine (intrathecal) it causes paralysis and usually death.

 In 2003, two Australian oncology pharmacists recommended a solution.
 The suggested procedure is to prepare and administer vincristine in a small volume mini-bag rather than a syringe thus physically preventing the vincristine syringe being accidentally attached to a spinal needle.
 Acceptance of this safer procedure has been slow.

+Following the death of Wayne Jowett in 2001 after the inadvertent intrathecal administration of vincristine, Professor Brian Toft’s inquiry recommended the development of spinal needles and syringes that were physically incompatible with intravenous devices.
+This recommendation informed subsequent work by the UK Department of Health, the National Patient Safety Agency, manufacturers and international standards organisations, contributing to the development of the ISO 80369 series of small-bore connector standards, including ISO 80369-6 (NRFit) for neuraxial applications.